docksal/docksal/docs/content/tools/redis.md

   - /en/master/tools/redis/
 ---

-Docksal does not maintain a Redis image as there are other integrations that are available at this time.
+Docksal does not maintain a Redis image as there are multiple other ways to accomplish integration at this time.

-There are multiple different ways to accomplish this.

 ## Use wodby/redis with config variables